 - Corporation tax is a tax levied by the State, calculated based on profits made by the company on state territory (it is a percentage of taxable profits).

 - Net income is the difference recorded, over a given period of time, between all the income and expenses to which the company is subject.
 If the net result is positive, the company makes a profit.

-How can I interpret the Profit & Loss statement?
+How can I interpret the Profit & Loss forecast?